Grants & Funding

 Bureau of Justice Assistance

 The Bureau of Justice Assistance (BJA) solicitation overviews provide key details about available funding opportunities as well as helpful information on how to apply.
-Following are solicitation overviews for BJA’s fiscal year 2024 opportunities that have been released so far: https://bja.ojp.gov/funding/solicitation-overviews
+Following are solicitation overviews for BJA’s fiscal year that have been released so far: https://bja.ojp.gov/funding/solicitation-overviews

 The Harry Frank Guggenheim Foundation